qgindi/LibreAutomate/Other/DocFX/_doc/articles/UAC.md

 The script editor should run as administrator (recommended but not necessary).
 It can always start as administrator without UAC consent.
 If started not as administrator, it prints some information and a link to enable this feature.
 If later you want to disable this feature, delete or disable Windows Task Scheduler task `\Au\Au.Editor`.
 To disable temporarily, start the program with command line `/n`.

 Scripts run in separate processes.
-They inherit the editor's UAC integrity level (admin/nonadmin), unless a different level is specified in script **Properties** (**uac**) or the .exe script is launched not by the editor.
+They inherit the editor's UAC integrity level (admin/nonadmin), unless changed in **Properties > uac** or the exe script is launched not by the editor.

 Classes and functions that can be used to get UAC-related info: [uacInfo](), [wnd.Uac](), [wnd.UacAccessDenied]().